How Much Does An Expungement Cost

 Pre-Qualification Before You Pay Anything

-Before we ask you for a single dime of your money we want to make sure you qualify to have your record sealed or expunged.
+Before we ask you for a legal fee we want to make sure you qualify to have your record sealed or expunged.
 By

 How Much Is The Legal Fee To Expunge Criminal Record